-Note: Pump speed is controlled automatically based on Flow SP.
-For example, when a Flow SP of 50.0 is entered on the Config screen, the pump flow control will actually try to achieve and maintain 55 gpm to ensure that the flow is always above the minimum target (or SP).
+Note: When a Flow SP of 50.0 is entered on the Config screen, the pump flow control will actually try to achieve and maintain 55 gpm to ensure that the flow is always above the minimum target (or SP).

 Note: Temperature is controlled in a similar way.
-For example, when a Temp SP of 160 is entered on the Config screen, the heat exchanger will actually try to achieve and maintain 165°F to ensure that the temperature is always above the minimum target (or SP).
+When a Temp SP of 160 is entered on the Config screen, the heat exchanger will actually try to achieve and maintain 165°F to ensure that the temperature is always above the minimum target (or SP).

-Note: Most sanitizers used in the sanitary industry don't have a good conductivity profile, so typical operation of this system is to dose the desired amount of sanitizer in the tank during the Sanitizer wash phase.
+Note: Most sanitizers used in the sanitary industry don't have a good conductivity profile, so typical operation of this system is to dose the desired amount of sanitizer in the tank at the beginning of a Sanitizer wash phase.